Empower Your Practice

 But with great control comes great responsibility, and significant cost.
 Your clinic is solely responsible for:

-• A hefty upfront investment: You'll need to buy servers, networking hardware, and the software licences themselves, which can be a huge initial capital outlay.
+• A hefty upfront investment: You will need to buy servers, networking hardware, and the software licences themselves, which can be a huge initial capital outlay.

-• Constant maintenance: You'll need an in-house IT team or a reliable contractor to look after the servers, install security updates, and fix things when they go wrong.
+• Constant maintenance: You will need an in-house IT team or a reliable contractor to look after the servers, install security updates, and fix things when they go wrong.

 • Data security and backups: Protecting your patient data from cyber threats or hardware failure is entirely down to you.
 This means setting up and managing your own robust backup and disaster recovery plans.